-Troubleshooting servers is a fine art, but there are some methods and tips to get things running smoothly, quickly...
+Server troubleshooting is a fine art, but there are some quick and easy methods and tips to get things running...

 ITIL methodology delves into how to troubleshoot a server or a related issue more deeply, but the general theme is to narrow down the problem as quickly and efficiently as possible.

-Take a step back and think about how to logically resolve an issue during an outage.
-For example, if a user complains that they can't access something, find out if other users have the same issue, eliminating the possibility that the problem is localized to a single end-user device.
+Take a step back, and think about how to logically resolve an issue during an outage.
+For example, if a user complains that he can't access something, find out if other users have the same issue, eliminating the possibility that the problem is localized to a single end-user device.

-This generalist guide was designed to make you think about troubleshooting processes and procedures.
-Use it in concert with your own guidelines and technical strengths.
+Use this generalist guide to think about server troubleshooting processes and procedures.
+Use it in concert with your organization's own guidelines and technical strengths.

-One of the first pieces of information you need is how widespread the outage or slowdown is, and what it's affecting.
-What may seem like a network issue could be a stepped-on cable, affecting one PC or small cluster.
+One of the first pieces of information you need is how widespread the outage or slowdown is, as well as what it affects.
+What seems like a network issue could be a damaged cable affecting one PC or a small cluster.

-If multiple users are afflicted with the same issue, it eliminates environment variables, such as software misuse or hardware problems on a local PC.
+If multiple users are afflicted with the same issue, it eliminates environmental variables, such as hardware problems on a local PC or software misuse.

 If you have multiple sites, are they all affected?
 This will help determine if the issue lies with a localized server.

-Members of a big IT team are used to finger-pointing between departments.
-The help desk hears about a slow application and the sysadmin blames the network; the network admin blames the storage area network (SAN); the storage admin blames the software.
-If you're troubleshooting an issue -- particularly if it's something vague like a slow application -- then identify what area of the data center infrastructure is affected.
-When multiple servers and applications are malfunctioning, this usually rules out a server issue and points to network or storage arrays.
-With virtualization, check the physical host location of any affected virtual machines to ensure they're not sharing the same, potentially compromised, hardware.
+Members of a big IT team are used to finger-pointing among departments.
+The help desk hears about a slow application, and the sysadmin blames the network; the network admin blames the storage area network (SAN); the storage admin blames the software.
+If you're troubleshooting a server issue -- particularly if it's something vague, such as a slow application -- identify what area of the data center infrastructure is affected.
+When multiple servers and applications are malfunctioning, this usually rules out a server problem and points to network or storage arrays.
+With virtualization, check the physical host location of any affected VMs to ensure they don't share the same, potentially compromised, hardware.

 The process of elimination usually points to a clear culprit, but not always.
 Find commonality on issues, and try different combinations of factors to narrow down the possibilities.
 For example, perhaps the issue is that copying from one file share to another is taking too long.
 Is it slow if you copy from one server to another on the same site?
-If so, it's not the wide-area network.
+If so, it's not the WAN.
 Is it slow if you copy between local disks on the server?
-If so, it's not the SAN or local area network.
-If you have to resort to packet capturing or input/output (I/O) speed tests, troubleshooting could take a long time.
+If so, it's not the SAN or LAN.
+If you have to resort to packet capturing or I/O speed tests, server troubleshooting could take a long time.

 Documentation is an incredibly valuable troubleshooting tool.
-Easy access to your environment's topology and knowing how an application works on it enables you to quickly troubleshoot server issues.
+Easy access to your environment's topology and an understanding of how an application works on it enable swift server troubleshooting.

-Have a solid understanding of the data center operations, and ask yourself important questions: How many servers are involved with each application?
+Have a solid understanding of the data center operations: How many servers are involved with each application?
 What are the basic network settings?
 What infrastructure lives where?
-This proves valuable, for example, if you have two application servers that clients connect to via round robin DNS, and half of your users report issues.
+This proves valuable, for example, if you have two application servers that clients connect to via round-robin domain name system and half of your users report issues.
 You know from the start that half the users connect to each server, so you won't waste time trying to solve a problem with the other server.

-Communication is the key to troubleshooting server problems.
+Communication is key to server troubleshooting issues.
 For example, your colleague changed a server setting last night.
 The next day, something doesn't work.
 You need to know about the change, as it is a likely culprit.
-Large companies have change process forms so everyone is on the same page, but not every IT team has that luxury (or hindrance, depending on how you look at it).
+Large companies have change process forms so everyone is on the same page, but not every IT team has that luxury -- or hindrance, depending on how you look at it).

 Communication helps the data center team prepare and proactively watch the environment when a new application or other change goes into production.
-Otherwise you'll reactively ask about the new application, its deployment and resource demands when end users start to complain about it not working.
+Otherwise, you'll reactively ask about the new application, its deployment and resource demands when end users start to complain about poor functionality.

-Save time troubleshooting server problems by having an ongoing overview of operations.
+Save time troubleshooting server problems with a detailed and ongoing overview of operations.